kiwix/kiwix-js-pwa/README.md

 ## Universal Progressive Web App

-*Don't like stores or packages?
-We've got you covered!
+*Don't like stores or packages?* We've got you covered!
 Launch this app instantly by opening the installable, offline-capable PWA
 (Progressive Web App) in your browser right now at **[pwa.kiwix.org](https://pwa.kiwix.org/)**.
-This works in any browser that supports Service Workers: modern Chrome, Edge, Firefox and Safari (note that on iOS devices, you must use Safari).
+This works in any browser that supports Service Workers: modern Chrome, Edge, Firefox and Safari (note that on iOS devices, you must use Safari because Apple bans the use of Service Workers in any other browser on i-devices).

 Get a free ZIM archive to use with the PWA from the [Configuration page](https://pwa.kiwix.org/www/index.html#downloads) of the app, or you can preview a ZIM at [library.kiwix.org](https://library.kiwix.org) before you download one.